Leoxenon/Chest-X-Ray-Pneumonia-Classification/PROJECT_REPORT.md

 - Trade-off: Higher sensitivity at cost of specificity

 **Conclusion on CBAM:**
+Generally, The performance with CBAM is reduced for both pretrained and custom models.
+The pretrained model was more significantly affected.
+While the customized model's overall performance saw a slight decline, its sensitivity improved.
 - ✓ **Benefit for from-scratch training:** Improves recall (critical for medical screening)
 - ✗ **Hurts pretrained models:** Interferes with existing features
 - ⚠️ **Trade-off:** Better sensitivity, worse specificity